hudson-and-thames/mlfinlab/docs/source/implementations/labeling.rst

 The following functions are used for the triple-barrier method which works in tandem with meta-labeling.

-Snippet 3.1, page 44, Daily Volatility Estimates
+.. function:: get_daily_vol(close, lookback=100)

-Computes the daily volatility at intraday estimation points.
+    Snippet 3.1 computes the daily volatility

-In practice we want to set profit taking and stop-loss limits that are a function of the risks involved in a bet.
-Otherwise, sometimes we will be aiming too high (tao ≫ sigma_t_i,0), and sometimes too low (tao ≪ sigma_t_i,0 ), considering the prevailing volatility.

-Snippet 3.1 computes the daily volatility at intraday estimation points, applying a span of lookback days to an exponentially weighted moving standard deviation.
+    at intraday estimation points, applying a span of lookback days to an exponentially weighted moving standard deviation.

     See the pandas documentation for details on the pandas.Series.ewm function.

     Note: This function is used to compute dynamic thresholds for profit taking and stop loss limits.

-.. function:: get_daily_vol(close, lookback=100)

     :param close: Closing prices
     :param lookback: lookback period to compute volatility
     :return: series of daily volatility value

+.. function:: add_vertical_barrier(t_events, close, num_days=0, num_hours=0, num_minutes=0, num_seconds=0)

     Snippet 3.4 page 49, Adding a Vertical Barrier

     For each index in t_events, it finds the timestamp of the next price bar at or immediately after a number of days num_days.
 This vertical barrier can be passed as an optional argument t1 in get_events.

     This function creates a series that has all the timestamps of when the vertical barrier would be reached.

-.. function:: add_vertical_barrier(t_events, close, num_days=0, num_hours=0, num_minutes=0, num_seconds=0)

     :param t_events: (series) series of events (symmetric CUSUM filter)
     :param close: (series) close prices